Swrve/swrve-ios-sdk/README.md

 Rules for sending events:

 * Do not send the same named event in differing case.
+For example, if you send `tutorial.start`, then you should ensure you never send `Tutorial.Start`.

 * Use '.'s in your event name to organize their layout in the Swrve dashboard.
 Each '.' creates a new tree in the UI which groups your events so they are easy to locate.

 * Do not send more than 1000 unique named events.
  * Do not add unique identifiers to event names.
-For example, Tutorial.Start.ServerID-ABDCEFG
+For example, `Tutorial.Start.ServerID-ABDCEFG`
  * Do not add timestamps to event names.
-For example, Tutorial.Start.1454458885
+For example, `Tutorial.Start.1454458885`

 * When creating custom events, do not use the `swrve.*` or `Swrve.*` namespace for your own events.
 This is reserved for Swrve use only.
 Custom event names beginning with `Swrve.` are restricted and cannot be sent.

 ### Event Payloads